Trout Fishing Gear: The 5 Essentials & More

 For most trout fishing situations, most guides and anglers prefer a 4- to 6-pound test line.
 Consider a braided line between 10 and 20 pounds with a fluorocarbon leader for added strength and stealth when float fishing or when fishing lures in rivers.

-There are many types of lines and brands of lines to choose from, and some are better and some are worse.
+There are many types of lines and brands of lines to choose from.
+Some are better and some are worse.
 Check out my article The Best Fishing Line For Trout: What The Guides Use.

 Fly Rod and Reels For Trout